Keeping Cool with the Cold Chain

 It’s a matter of keeping consistent cool temperatures throughout the postharvest chain.
 And what’s that chain look like?
 Let’s “follow the flowers” from Ecuador to the US, including harvest, storage on the farm, transportation to a cargo agency, storage at the cargo agency, palletizing, customs clearance in Quito, loading to the plane, flight to Miami, customs clearance in Miami, de-palletizing, storage at a cargo agency in Miami, and then shipping to a US retailer.

-…all while keeping a consistent temperature of 33 to 36 F (1 to 3C)!
+…all while keeping a consistent temperature of 34 to 38 F (1 to 3C)!
 And how do you help ensure that consistency?
-Floralife offers TempChek, a battery-powered smart label that helps identify, monitor and track temperature-sensitive products such as fresh cut flowers.
-Just apply the label and follow the flowers’ progress on your Android device.
-Find out more HERE.
+Include a temperature recorder to help identify, monitor and track temperature-sensitive products such as fresh cut flowers.
+Just insert the temperature recorder in one of your boxes, and follow the flowers’ progress on your smart phone!
+There are many products to choose from out there.

 The cold chain – it’s the reason that those 7 to 10-day-old flowers at your retailer last another solid week in the vase at home (that, and Floralife Flower Food!)
 Now you know!